webdev-Julien/Lilja-Tours-v2.0/src/content/daytours__EN/glacier-hike.md

 jsonLd:
   "@context": "https://schema.org"
   "@type": "TouristTrip"
-  name: "Glacier Hike Private Tour in Iceland"
+  name: "Private Glacier Hike on Sólheimajökull"
   description: "Embark on a thrilling private glacier hike in South Iceland with a certified guide.
 Explore crevasses, ice formations, and stunning glacier landscapes in safety and comfort.
 This 10-hour adventure includes private transport from Reykjavík and a personalized experience on the ice."
   image:
     - "https://www.lilja-tours.com/pictures/glacier-hike/glacier-hike-1-pc.webp"